anuragmahto/Explore_Vista/README.md

 # Explore_Vista
-ExploreVista is a web application showcasing detailed information about states and cities, including famous landmarks and attractions.
+ExploreVista is a web application showcasing detailed information about famous landmarks and attractions.